Federal Direct Parent (PLUS) Loan

 The repayment period for a Federal Parent PLUS Loan begins at the time the PLUS loan is fully disbursed.
 The first payment is due within 60 days after the final disbursement.

 Parents may request to defer repayment while the student is enrolled on at least a half-time basis (interest will accrue) by contacting the Federal Loan servicer to see if you qualify for a deferment.

 Generally, parents have 10 to 25 years to repay the loan, depending on the repayment plan chosen.

 Additional information on available repayment options can be requested from the servicer of the Parent PLUS Loan.

-Information on the servicer assigned to your parent PLUS loan can be found at National Student Loan Data System (NSLDS).
+Information on the servicer assigned to your parent PLUS loan can be found at Federal Student Aid.